emmanuelnk/emmanuelnk/README.md

 Back-end problem solver -- Love working with the cloud, networks, infrastructure as code, APIs and event-driven architecture.

-I'm usually wired in at night when I can realize bursts of creativity and focus while listening to 🎧 hip-hop.
-When I'm not coding you can catch me watching artsy-fartsy/indie 🎞️ films or prestige 📺 TV shows.
+I'm usually wired in at night when I can realize bursts of creativity and focus 🎧 .
+When I'm not coding you can catch me watching artsy-fartsy/indie 🎞️ and prestige 📺.

 ## 👷🏿 What I work with
 - Node.js, Typescript